salarghaffarian/Train-Test-Validation-Dataset-Generation/README.md

 ### Implementation:
 **patchify.py** is the only file you need to run.
-But before make sure you have installed all the required python libraries including opencv, PyQt5.
-Make sure that your pip is the latest version and ypur python is python 3.7
+But before make sure you have installed all the required python libraries including _opencv_, _PyQt5_.
+Be sure to use the latest version of pip along with python 3.7